 We’re pleased to say that we don’t test any of our products on animals.
-We also don’t test any of the ingredients on animals, and we don’t buy ingredients that have been tested on animals by another manufacturer.
+We’re proud to be a company that doesn’t test any of our products’ ingredients on animals.
+What’s more, we don’t buy ingredients that have been tested on animals by another manufacturer.
 So you can buy Calypso confident in the knowledge that your sun care is cruelty-free.

-All our products are suitable for vegetarians, but some contain ingredients like keratin (made from sheep’s wool) or beeswax (made by bees) that vegans may wish to avoid.
+All our products are suitable for vegetarians.
+However, some contain ingredients like keratin (made from sheep’s wool) or beeswax (made by bees) that vegans may wish to avoid.
 If you have any questions about animal ingredients, please send us an email!

 Most of your sunscreens are water-resistant, but what does that mean?
 Do I need to reapply sunscreen after swimming?

 Sunscreens leave a protective layer on your skin, which can be washed off by water.
-A sunscreen that is water-resistant stays on your skin for longer than normal, but it will still be washed away eventually.
+A sunscreen that is water-resistant stays on your skin for longer than normal.
+However, it will still be washed away eventually.
 To be safe, reapply if you spend more than forty minutes in the water.
-If you dry yourself with a towel or take a shower – anything that involves rubbing your skin – you will also remove the protective layer, so you should always reapply immediately.
-You will need to dry your skin before reapplying sunscreen, unless you’re using our Calypso Dry Oil Wet Skin Spray, which can be applied even if your skin is still wet.
+If you dry yourself with a towel or take a shower – anything that involves rubbing your skin – you will also remove the protective layer.
+For this reason, you should always reapply immediately.
+You will need to dry your skin before reapplying sunscreen, unless you’re using our Calypso Dry Oil Wet Skin Spray.
+It can be applied on both wet and dry skin.